marten-seemann/draft-seemann-quic-address-discovery/draft-seemann-quic-address-discovery.md

 An endpoint that negotiated (see {{negotiate-extension}}) this extension and offered to provide address observations to the peer MUST send an OBSERVED_ADDRESS frame on every new path.
 This also applies to the path used for the QUIC handshake.
 The OBSERVED_ADDRESS frame SHOULD be sent as early as possible.
-However, during the handshake an endpoint SHOULD prioritize frames that lead to handshake progress (CRYPTO and ACK frames in particular) over sending of the OBSERVED_ADDRESS frame.

 For paths used after completion of the handshake, endpoints SHOULD bundle the OBSERVED_ADDRESS frame with probing packets.
 This is possible, since the frame